Understanding Egress Windows

 To qualify as an egress window, a window must meet every one of the following requirements:

-The minimum width of the clear opening of the window must be not less than 20",
+- The minimum width of the clear opening of the window must be not less than 20",

-The minimum height of the clear opening of the window must be not less than 24",
+- The minimum height of the clear opening of the window must be not less than 20",

 - The clear opening of the window may not be less than

-720 square inches (5.0 square feet) in a first floor ("grade level") window, or
+- 720 square inches (5.0 square feet) in a first floor ("grade level") window, or

-820 square inches (5.7 square feet) in a window located above ground level or in a basement,
+- 820 square inches (5.7 square feet) in a window located above ground level or in a basement,

-The distance from the finished floor to the bottom of the clear opening may not exceed 44 inches.
+- The distance from the finished floor to the bottom of the clear opening may not exceed 44 inches.

 Many remodelers assume that the window opening is also the clear opening.
 This is not necessarily true.
-Illustration 1, for example, shows a casement window in full open position.
+Illustration 1, for example, shows a casement window in a full open position.
 Due to the way the hinge operates, the butt of the window sash extends a few inches into the window opening.
 The distance that the butt extends into the opening must be subtracted to get the clear opening of the window.

 Manufacturers have dealt with the problem in a variety of ways, including the use of special hinges (often called "egress hinges" or "zero clearance hinges") that do rotate the sash completely clear of the opening.

-Width, Height and Area
+Width, Height, and Area

 If you multiply the minimum width and minimum height of an egress opening, the result is not the minimum 820 square inch (5.7 square foot) opening as you might expect.
 It is only 480 square inches.
 (See Illustration 2, Window A).

-That's not, unfortunately, the way it works.
+That's not the way it works.
 Height and width are independent of area.
 To reach 820 square inches the clear opening must be made either wider or higher than the minimums specified by the code.

 With a 20" wide opening, the height of the opening must be at least 41" (Illustration 2, Window B).

-With a 24" minimum height, the opening width has to be 34 3/16" (Illustration 2, Window C).
+With a 24" minimum height, the opening width has to be 34 3/16" (IIllustration 2, Window C).

 As a window increases in width, it can decrease in height, and still have a large enough clear opening to qualify as an egress window.
 The Height and Width table shows the widths and corresponding heights required for an 820 square inch clear opening.